Biologically inspired sleep algorithm for increased generalization and adversarial robustness in deep neural networks

 Keywords: Adversarial Robustness, Generalization, Neural Computing, Deep Learning

-- TL;DR: We describe a biologically inspired sleep algorithm for increased an artificial neural network's ability to extract the gist of a training set and exhibit increased robustness to adversarial attacks and general distortions.
+TL;DR: We describe a biologically inspired sleep algorithm for increasing an artificial neural network's ability to extract the gist of a training set and exhibit increased robustness to adversarial attacks and general distortions.

 Abstract: Current artificial neural networks (ANNs) can perform and excel at a variety of tasks ranging from image classification to spam detection through training on large datasets of labeled data.
-While the trained network usually performs well on similar testing data, certain inputs that differ even slightly from the training data may trigger unpredictable behavior.
-Due to this limitation, it is possible to generate inputs with very small designed perturbations that can result in misclassification.
+While the trained network may perform well on similar testing data, inputs that differ even slightly from the training data may trigger unpredictable behavior.
+Due to this limitation, it is possible to design inputs with very small perturbations that can result in misclassification.
 These adversarial attacks present a security risk to deployed ANNs and indicate a divergence between how ANNs and humans perform classification.
-Humans are robust at behaving in the presence of noise and are capable of correctly classifying objects that are occluded, blurred, or otherwise distorted.
-It has been hypothesized that sleep promotes generalization and improves robustness against noise in animals and humans.
-In this work, we utilize a biologically inspired sleep phase in ANNs and demonstrate the benefit of sleep on defending against adversarial attacks as well as increasing ANN classification robustness.
-We compare the sleep algorithm's performance on various robustness tasks with two previously proposed adversarial defenses, defensive distillation and fine-tuning.
-We report an increase in robustness after sleep to adversarial attacks as well as to general image distortions for three datasets: MNIST, CUB200, and a toy dataset.
+Humans are robust at behaving in the presence of noise and are capable of correctly classifying objects that are noisy, blurred, or otherwise distorted.
+It has been hypothesized that sleep promotes generalization of knowledge and improves robustness against noise in animals and humans.
+In this work, we utilize a biologically inspired sleep phase in ANNs and demonstrate the benefit of sleep on defending against adversarial attacks as well as in increasing ANN classification robustness.
+We compare the sleep algorithm's performance on various robustness tasks with two previously proposed adversarial defenses - defensive distillation and fine-tuning.
+We report an increase in robustness after sleep phase to adversarial attacks as well as to general image distortions for three datasets: MNIST, CUB200, and a toy dataset.
 Overall, these results demonstrate the potential for biologically inspired solutions to solve existing problems in ANNs and guide the development of more robust, human-like ANNs.